chrissehic/truck-tracking/README.md

 ## Usage

 - Open the app in your browser at `http://localhost:3000`
-- View and track trucks in real-time on the map
+- View and track trucks on the map
-- Access truck details by clicking on markers
+- Access truck details by clicking on markers and "View details" button

 ## Limitations